Chatr0uge/SweetWood-theme-for-VsCode/README.md

 2. Search for `Sweet-Wood`
 3. Click **Install**
 4. Click **Reload**
-5. Select the Sweet-Burn theme by going to `Code > Preferences > Color Theme > Sweet-Wood`
+5. Select the Sweet-Wood theme by going to `Code > Preferences > Color Theme > Sweet-Wood`

 ## License